sundar-pds/rocm-device-metrics-exporter/docs/developerguide.md

 **Note**: AMD Test Runner builds are currently disabled in this branch.
 Please use prebuilt images to deploy test runner until support for building the component is added here.

-### Building a Debian Package
+### Building a Debian/RPM Package

-To build a Debian package for Ubuntu:
+To build a Debian ubuntu 22.04, 24.04 and Rhel 9 rpm

 #### Build dependent libraries for packaging (once)
 ```bash